Gar Heard

-Garfield Heard (born May 3, 1948) is an American retired professional basketball player and coach.
-He played collegiately at the University of Oklahoma and was selected by the Seattle SuperSonics (now the Oklahoma City Thunder) in the third round of the 1970 NBA draft.
-He had a 15-year NBA career for four teams: the Sonics, the Buffalo Braves (now the Los Angeles Clippers), the Chicago Bulls, and the Phoenix Suns.
-Heard is best known for a buzzer beater he made to send Game 5 of the 1976 Phoenix-Boston championship series into a third overtime.
-This feat is commonly known as "The Shot", or "The Shot Heard 'Round the World", in reference to Ralph Waldo Emerson's poem "Concord Hymn", which was written about the Battle of Lexington.
+Garfield Heard (born May 3, 1948) is an American former professional basketball player and coach.
+He played collegiately at the University of Oklahoma where he was named first-team All-Big Eight as a senior.
+Heard was selected by the Seattle SuperSonics (now the Oklahoma City Thunder) in the third round of the 1970 NBA draft.
+He had an 11-year NBA career for four franchises and five teams: the SuperSonics, the Buffalo Braves, the Chicago Bulls, the Phoenix Suns, and the San Diego Clippers.
+The Braves and Clippers were the same franchise, now known as the Los Angeles Clippers.